prenext/suff/README.md

 ## Project Structure

-When you set up your project with `api-js`, the following folder structure will be created:
+When you set up your project with `epicjs`, the following folder structure will be created:

 ```
 my-api-project/
 ├── config/          # Configuration files (e.g., environment settings)
 ├── models/          # Database models
 ├── routes/          # API routes
 ├── utils/           # Utility functions and helpers